andrewyewcy/recipe_classifier/README.md

 7)  `21_notebooks`
 - Contains all Jupyter notebooks used for data processing and model training
 - Below are core notebooks of the project:
-    - `010_data_acquisition.ipynb`
-        - This notebook contains all code and details required to scrape recipe data from allrecipes.com
+    - `010_data_acquisition.ipynb`: Web-scraping process to gather list of recipe urls and data from each url.

-    - `020_eda_feature_engineering.ipynb`
+    - `011_recipe_labels_upload_data_to_aws_s3.ipynb`: Process data from 010 and upload to AWS S3 bucket
-        - This notebook details all exploratory data analysis, data processing, and feature engineering before the modelling stage.
+    - `020_eda_feature_engineering.ipynb`: This notebook details all exploratory data analysis, data processing, and feature engineering before the modelling stage.

-    - `030_modelling.ipynb`
+    - `021_recipe_labels_analysis_count_vectorizer`: Bivariate analysis of recipe label frequencies and ratings.
-        - This notebook records all experimental procedure and results regarding modelling decisions and model training.
+    - `030_modelling.ipynb`: This notebook records all experimental procedure and results regarding modelling decisions and model training.
 Also includes final preprocessing steps such as Term Frequency-Inverse Document Frequency(TF-IDF) vectorization, KNN imputer, One Hot Encoding (OHE), and train test split.

 8) `22_assets`
 - Contains all assets for the project.
 For example: images, presentations, reports